DEFRA/ffc-development-guide/docs/development-patterns/authentication/entra.md

 - `DefraCloud` for the `Production` FCP Platform environment

 Due to the increased number of tenants utilised by the FCP Platform, there is no need to create multiple App Registrations in a single tenant as Production is already isolated.

+## Implementation

+An overview of how to implement an App Registration in a Node.js application is included in [Confluence](https://eaflood.atlassian.net/wiki/spaces/SFI/pages/3611951476/Configuring+Node.js+App+with+Azure+Identity+Platform).